zentyal/zentyal/docs/en/user/backup.rst

 need to provide the remote server address.

 .. warning::
-    If you use *SCP*, you will need to execute `sudo ssh user@server` to add the remote server to the list of SSH known hosts.
+    If you use *SCP*, you will need to execute `sudo ssh user@server` and accept the remote server's fingerprint to add it to the list of SSH known hosts.
 If you don't do this, the backup software will fail to connect to the server.

 :guilabel:`Host or Destination`:
 For *RSYNC*, *FTP* and *SCP* you will need to provide the remote host name or IP